VectorCell/power-relays/README.md

 # power-relays
 A command-line tool for controlling relays attached to Rasbperry Pi gpio pins.

+Designed to be compiled to the C++11 standard.

 Tested using the following compilers in the following operating systems:

 | compiler | version | OS |